lynnsabb/ParallelProject/REPORT.md

     C[i][j] = sum_product / (n × stddev[i] × stddev[j])
 END FOR

-// Step 4: Normalize features (optional)
+// Step 4: Normalize features (standardization)
 FOR each feature f in [1..m] DO IN PARALLEL:
     FOR each record k in [1..n] DO:
         D_normalized[f][k] = (D_clean[f][k] - mean[f]) / stddev[f]